Read a story...

 The Jewel of the Orient first appeared at The Front View, and went on to be published in Best British Short Stories.

 Want to commission Louise for an anthology or creative writing project?
-She is regularly approached to write short fiction, and can deliver workshops to a high standard on the short story form.
+She is regularly approached to write short fiction, and she also delivers workshops teaching the art of short stories and life writing.

 '... the road stretched straight ahead, clouds hanging like paint in water, rain moving in vague, billowing sheets on the horizon.'